- What is Task Management?

-- Drill down into the detail of a task from the task list
+- Drill down into the details of a task from the task list

-- Manage dozens (and even hundreds) of tasks easily with only a few clicks.
+- Manage dozens (and even hundreds) of tasks from multiple projects easily with only a few clicks.

 How To Manage Your Team’s Tasks

 One of the big challenges for project managers is making sure that tasks are done by others.
-When it’s your responsibility, you know that you will get round to it, but when it’s work for someone else—let’s face it, they probably need a little chase every now and then, even if it is an action that has been recorded in the minutes of a meeting.
+When it’s your responsibility, you know that you will get around to it, but when you need to delegate tasks—let’s face it, they probably need a little chase every now and then, even if it is an action that has been recorded in the minutes of a meeting.

-You’ll be able to monitor progress and see how they are doing.
+With a project management software like ProjectManager, you’ll be able to monitor progress and see how your team members are doing.
 Filter the project’s task list by resource to see what work everyone has got on: this gives you an at-a-glance view of the workload for each person.
 You can then remind them from time to time about what they agreed to do, making sure it is completed before the deadline.

-The cool thing here is that it means your simple To Do list is linked to resource reporting.
-You can pull up details of who has too much to do and who has some capacity to take on more work, using the information in your task list.
+The cool thing here is that it means your simple to-do list is linked to resource management reporting.
+You can pull up details of who has too much to do and who has some capacity to take on more work, using the information in your task list, Gantt chart or kanban board.
 It saves a lot of time and duplication of effort.

-The main things you’ll see in your task management system are – obviously! – the tasks.
+The main things you’ll see in your task management tool are – obviously! – the tasks.
 Make the Tasks page of your project management tool the first place you go every day.

-You’ll see the work you have assigned to you that day and the upcoming tasks so you can check that the priorities align to what you feel you need to work on and make any changes as necessary.
-Click any task and you will see the detail about that piece of work.
-In ProjectManager.com you can go even further, sharing status updates, adding links, uploading files and recording audio messages on your task.
+You’ll see the work you have assigned to you that day and the upcoming tasks so you can check that the priorities align to what you feel you need to work on and make any changes to your task list as necessary.
+Click any task and you will see the details about that piece of work.
+In ProjectManager you can go even further, sharing status updates, adding links, uploading files and audio messages to your task.
 It’s a great way of keeping everything to do with that activity in one place.

-Tasks that are overdue will be highlighted.
+Tasks that are overdue will be highlighted automatically by the task management app.
 This is helpful to see what you should have completed by now but haven’t.
-You can either agree with your team that the target date for completion needs to be changed or get cracking on making sure that work is finished off.
+You can either agree with your team that the due dates for completion needs to be changed or get cracking on making sure that work is finished off.
 It’s a very visual reminder of what needs to be done!

 Pro Tip: Don’t let a long task list overwhelm you.
-ProjectManager.com contributor Elizabeth Harrin shares tips for staying focused and avoiding multitasking in this article.
+Stay focused and avoid multitasking.

-On your task management tool you’ll see a column for ‘% Complete’.
+On your task management tool you’ll see a column for ‘Progress’.
 This is an indication of how far through you are with the work.
-Anything that is greater than 0% means the task has started and when it gets to 100% the task will be considered complete.
+Anything that is greater than 0% means the task has started and when it gets to 100% the task life cycle will be considered complete.

-Your team members can update this manually.
-The data flows through to the timesheets and updates your project schedules to reflect how the team is getting on with the tasks allocated to them.
+In ProjectManager, your team members can update their tasks’ life cycle manually by expanding the task and updating the progress timeline.
+The task tracking data flows through to the timesheets and updates your project schedules to reflect how the team is getting on with the tasks allocated to them.

 It will take you a minute or two and it means that tomorrow you’ll be starting work with a clear idea of what you are in the middle of and what should be your next priority.